I think this turkey hand applique keepsake picture turned out so cute! It will also be a fun Thanksgiving decoration that we can display every year.

 After all the pieces are cut, peel off the paper backing.
 I laid my cut pieces out to see how it looked and then ironed one piece on at a time to the fabric I chose to use as the background piece.

-I used brown thread to stitch around the turkey (I did this by hand but if you are a sewing pro, you could use a sewing machine).
+Around the turkey, I stitched brown thread (I did this by hand but if you are a sewing pro, you could use a sewing machine).
 I also stitched on a beak, wattle, and feet.
 I used black fabric glue to make the eye and to write the “Gobble, Gobble!” and the year.
 To finish, I stretched the fabric around to the backside of a picture frame and glued it.

 Now it’s ready to be displayed every year!